tushartushar/taksidiotis/guide.md

 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/santorini)

 * Visit Lesvos : the island of hidden harmony; a unique destination, recognised as a member of the UNESCO Global Geopark Network, with long tradition and history, inherent contrasts of natural beauty, and delightful flavours with olive oil and ouzo in the spotlight!

+*Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
+It feels a lot like being in Italy, people are always singing and the food is delicious.
+Don’t forget to visit the Achileon, Sissi’s holiday palace.

+##Theatre

+*If you like a bit of art visit the Municipal Theatre in Pireus.
+In the heart of the city, reachable by many means of transport it often hosts rather interesting plays with known greek actors.

 ## Extreme sports